 How to Obtain an Apostilled FBI Background Check?

 Planning to travel abroad?
 One crucial document you may need is an apostilled FBI background check, which verifies your criminal record.
+The application process for an FBI background check requires you to use fingerprinting services to capture your biometric data.
+Applicants must submit completed fingerprint cards, such as Form FD-258, as part of their application.
+The applicant’s fingerprints are required for fingerprint submissions to the FBI, and these are used to positively identify individuals during the background check.
+Additional documentation, such as proof of identity or legal name changes, may also be required to complete your application.
+To obtain an FBI background check, you must submit an application, your fingerprints, and a processing fee.
 Applicants may need to set up an account with the FBI or an authorized service provider to request and pay for their background check online.
 In this section, we will guide you through the process of obtaining this document.
 First, we will discuss how to request an FBI background check, including the necessary forms and fees.
-Then, we will explain how to send the FBI background check for apostille, so it is recognized and valid in your destination country.
+Then, we will explain how to [send the FBI background check for apostille, so it is recognized and valid in your destination country](https://apostille-usa.com/indiana/).
 With this information, you can ensure a smooth and hassle-free process for obtaining your apostilled FBI background check

 1. Request an FBI Background Check